cyberbotics/webots/docs/guide/telemetry.md

 ## Webots Telemetry Agreement

-If you agree (Webots will ask you the first time you start it) will send anonymous data to the developer in order to help them improving the software.
+If you agree (Webots will ask you the first time you start it), Webots will send anonymous data to the developers in order to help them improving the software.
 These data are mainly used to detect and fix crashes on some specific hardware.
 You can at any time switch telemetry on or off from the [preferences](preferences.md#general).